ArchetypalTech/mud-pie/fluent/DEV-NOTES.md

 `packages/client/package.json`
 `packages/contracts/package.json`

-this means that pnpm will create a node_modules folder in each of these paths
+i.e. `pnpm` will create a `node_modules folder in each of these paths

 `/node_modules`
 `fluent/node_modules`